![]() |

 Section 200.175 Rehearings

-a) After the issuance of a final assessment or a Notice of Tax Liability which has become final pursuant to Section 4 or Section 5 of the Retailers' Occupation Tax Act [35 ILCS 120/4 or 5] or another Act in which Section 4 or Section 5 is incorporated by reference, the Department, at any time before such assessment is reduced to judgment, may grant a rehearing or grant review and hold an original hearing (in cases of failure to timely protest) upon the application of the person aggrieved.
+a) After the issuance of a final assessment or a Notice of Tax Liability that has become final pursuant to Section 4 or 5 of the Retailers' Occupation Tax Act [35 ILCS 120] or another Act in which Section 4 or 5 is incorporated by reference or after the issuance of a final assessment or a Notice of Deficiency that has become final pursuant to Section 904 of the Illinois Income Tax Act [35 ILCS 5], the Department, at any time before the assessment is reduced to judgment, may grant a rehearing or grant review and hold an original hearing (in cases of failure to timely protest) upon the application of the person aggrieved.
+If the Department agrees to grant a late discretionary hearing under this Section and the amount in controversy exceeds the jurisdictional amount provided in Section 1-45 of the Illinois Independent Tax Tribunal Act of 2012 [35 ILCS 1010], the Department's Chief Administrative Law Judge will issue a letter granting the late discretionary hearing and informing the recipient that the amount in controversy exceeds the amount for which the Department has jurisdiction.
+The Chief Administrative Law Judge's letter will direct the recipient to file a petition with the Independent Tax Tribunal within 60 days after the date of that letter, as provided in the Independent Tax Tribunal's rules.
+(See 86 Ill.
+Adm.
+Code 5000.310(a)(5).)
 This provision shall not apply in any situation in which an assessment that has become final and unappealable has been paid by or on behalf of the taxpayer in liquidation of that assessment.

 b) To be considered for initial review or rehearing, a taxpayer must submit a written application therefor to the Chief Administrative Law Judge, offering specific and detailed rationale for each basis used to support the request.
-Where a rehearing is sought following issuance of a final Departmental decision, all errors of fact or law viewed as affecting the validity of that decision must be set forth.
-If new evidence not previously available and which the taxpayer was not required to maintain or keep as part of its own records is sought to be admitted, explanation of the nature of that evidence and how it affects the decision shall also be included.
-In any instance where the request for rehearing follows a finding of default, the reason(s) for failure to appear shall be given, accompanied by an affidavit or other required document(s) verifying the statement(s) offered.
+When a rehearing is sought following issuance of a final Departmental decision, all errors of fact or law viewed as affecting the validity of that decision must be set forth.
+If new evidence not previously available, that the taxpayer was not required to maintain or keep as part of its own records, is sought to be admitted, explanation of the nature of that evidence and how it affects the decision shall also be included.
+In any instance in which the request for rehearing follows a finding of default, the reasons for failure to appear shall be given, accompanied by an affidavit or other required documents verifying the statements offered.
 In determining whether to permit an initial review or rehearing, the Department shall consider such factors as: the offer of proof with respect to matters in controversy; new evidence and the nature and complexity of legal issues raised; the diligence of the person seeking the rehearing; the passage of time between the finalization of the assessment and the request for review.
 No second or subsequent application for review or rehearing relating to the same operative set of facts shall be considered by the Department.

 c) Following Department evaluation of an application for review or rehearing: